Skip to main content

 y=TCVoltsToTemp[K:c:a] //Type K, t/c voltage from 3rd row, CJ temp from 1st row

 AIN0-AIN3 appear on the built-in screw-terminals of the U6, but to access all 14 analog inputs you need to use the DB37 connector.
 The CB37 terminal board is a handy way to access the DB37 connector, as it provides screw-terminal connections.
-To proceed with this tutorial, move all thermocouples to the CB37.
+Move the thermouple (or 2 thermocouples) from the terminals on the U6 to the same terminals on the CB37.
+Everything should keep working the same as the previous step, except that you should notice that the raw thermocouple voltages are closer to 0.000000 volts.
+This is because the CB37 screw terminals are now the cold junction, and they are the same temperature as air.

-Now lets use an LM34CAZ on the CB37 for cold junction temperature, rather than the internal sensor on the U6.
-Bend the leads as needed and connect the LM34CAZ directly to AIN0/VS/GND on the CB37.
+Now, for improved cold junction compensation, lets use an LM34CAZ on the CB37 for cold junction temperature, rather than the internal sensor on the U6.
+Bend the leads as needed and connect the LM34CAZ directly to AIN12/VS/GND on the CB37.
 Be careful about the sensor connection polarity, the diagram of the TO-92 package on the LM34 datasheet is showing the bottom view.

-In row 0 (the first row) of LJLogUD, set +Ch to 0.
+In row 0 (the first row) of LJLogUD, set +Ch=12 and -Ch=199.
 You can leave the range for this row at BIP10V, or if the LM34 temperature will stay below 100 °F you can use the BIP1V range.
 You should now see a voltage around 0.7 if the LM34 is at room temperature.
-Use the following scaling equations:
+Use the following scaling equations as desired:

 y=100*a // EI-1034/LM34 voltage to °F